Inder616/Inder616/README.md

 - 📈 Creating compelling data visualizations that tell a story
 - 🧠 Continuously expanding my knowledge in AI and data science

+Currently, I'm learning Python from Dr. Angela Yu's course and exploring data science through 365 Data Science.
+My goal is to extract meaningful insights from complex datasets, build machine learning models that solve real-world problems, and create compelling data visualizations that tell a story.

 With a strong analytical mindset and technical skills, I aim to contribute to data-driven decision making and innovation.

 ### 🌱 What I'm Learning